Devdhee/Devdhee/README.md

 I am a Full Stack Developer with a passion for problem-solving, I'm driven by purpose and fueled by the challenge of finding solutions, with a strong foundation in Javascript, Nodejs, MongoDB, React, Nextjs, etc. I'm an explorer of new tech, an avid learner, and a problem-solver at heart.
 When I'm not in code, you'll find me watching tech-related YouTube videos, fueling my curiosity.

-Feel free to check my [portfolio](davidomiunu.netlify.app) for some of my live projects.
+Feel free to check my [PORTFOLIO](https://davidomiunu.netlify.app/) for some of my live projects.

 <img align="right" alt="Coding" width="400" src="https://miro.medium.com/v2/resize:fit:1360/0*7Q3yvSIv_t0ioJ-Z.gif">